codeforamerica/abq-financial-wellness-wizard/README.md

 ===============================
 Check out our prototype [here] (http://codeforamerica.github.io/abq-financial-wellness-wizard/)

-This is a prototype application created by the Albuquerque Code for America Fellows.
+This is a prototype application created by the City of Albuquerque Code for America Fellows.
 It helps people understand their financial situation.

 ##Here are some examples of the questions that are asked: